sathiysn/IS7024/Design Document.md

 **When** the user inputs the medication name and schedule into the app, <br/>
 **Then** the app should send reminders at the specified times and allow the user to confirm intake.

 2.1 <br/>
 **Given** the user missed a medication dose, <br/>
 **When** the user does not confirm intake within 30 minutes of the scheduled time, <br/>
 **Then** the app should send a follow-up notification and adjust the medication log accordingly.

-### Requirement #7: Integration with Healthcare Providers
-*As a user, I want to share my health data with my healthcare provider so that they can monitor my progress and adjust my care plan as needed.*

-#### Dependencies:
-* Secure data sharing protocols (e.g., HIPAA-compliant)
-* Consent management system
-* Interface for healthcare providers to view user data

-#### Assumptions:
-* Users are willing to share data with their providers
-* Healthcare providers are willing and able to access data through the app
-* Data sharing complies with all legal and privacy regulations such as HIPAA
-Examples:

-#### Examples:
-1.1 <br/>
-**Given** the user has granted consent to share data, <br/>
-**When** the user's blood glucose levels are consistently high, <br/>
-**Then** the app should notify the healthcare provider, allowing them to intervene or adjust treatment.

-2.1 <br/>
-**Given** the user is participating in a remote monitoring program, <br/>
-**When** the user logs their daily blood pressure readings, <br/>
-**Then** the healthcare provider can access this data in real-time to monitor for any concerning trends.

 ## Data Sources